 - Building expertise in higher education governance, budgets, and operations;

-- Learning how other states can begin to improve higher education.
+- Learning how other states can begin to improve higher education; and

 Applicants should have at least a four-year undergraduate degree.
 Applicants with additional academic degrees (graduate level or beyond) will also be considered, though the fellowship is best suited for those with limited work history.
 The ideal candidate will have an understanding of classical liberalism and a commitment to individual liberty and personal responsibility.

 Applicants should be available for full-time employment based in Raleigh for one calendar year.
-The Martin Center will work with the chosen candidate to establish a start date between January 2018-May 2018.
+The Martin Center will work with the chosen candidate to establish a start date between January and February 2020.